aws-samples/cfn101-workshop/README.md

 in case you get stuck and things don't work the way they should.

 ## Local development
-To set up local development environment, please follow the instructions in [local development](docs/LOCAL_DEVELOPMENT.md) file.
+To set-up a local development environment for changing the workshop, please follow the instructions in [local development](docs/LOCAL_DEVELOPMENT.md) file.

 ## Contributing